Flows around galaxies. I. The dependency of galaxy connectivity on cosmic environments and effects on the star-formation rate: Introduction

-Another active topic of investigation is the question of why galaxies stop forming stars.
-The current picture involves a complex variety of feedback and environmental processes that regulate the balance between gas inflows and outflows around galaxies, and whose relative impact strongly depends on other parameters such as galaxy mass and environment \citep[e.g.][]{Kauffmann2004, Baldry2004, Bamford2009_GalaxyZOO, Peng2010_QuenchingGalaxies, Moutard2018_quenching}.
-Star-formation could be suppressed either by internal mechanisms such as energetic feedback from supernovae or accreting black holes, or by environmental effects such as ram-pressure stripping or tidal interactions.
-The latter are external processes that, according to \cite{AragonCalvo2019_CWdisconnection}, are fundamentally linked with the disconnection (or detachment) of the galaxy from its filamentary streams.
+Another active topic of investigation is why galaxies stop forming stars.
+The current picture involves a complex variety of feedback and environmental processes that regulate the balance between gas inflows and outflows around galaxies, and whose relative impact strongly depends on other parameters such as galaxy mass and environment \citep[e.g.][]{Kauffmann2004, Baldry2004, Bamford2009_GalaxyZOO, Peng2010_QuenchingGalaxies, Moutard2018_quenching}. star formation could be suppressed either by internal mechanisms such as energetic feedback from supernovae or accreting black holes, or by environmental effects such as ram-pressure stripping or tidal interactions.
+The latter are external processes, which according to \cite{AragonCalvo2019_CWdisconnection}, are fundamentally linked with the disconnection (or detachment) of the galaxy from its filamentary streams.
 This engenders a mechanical starvation either by removing gas reservoirs or by preventing gas from reaching galaxies.

-In this context, it is crucial to re-evaluate the relative effect of filamentary streams on galaxy evolution in a cosmological context, i.e. taking into account the environment where galaxies form and evolve.
-Indeed, a study in a cosmological context is crucial because it is now well established, both in observations and simulations, that beyond the trends with mass and local environment, galaxy properties also vary as a function of their location in the structures of the cosmic web.
-For example, galaxies located in cluster environments are more massive, less star forming, redder, and with more elliptical morphologies than those in less dense regions \citep[see e.g. the reviews of][]{Dressler1980, BoselliGavazzi2006, BoselliGavazzi2014}, and similar trends are found in the cores of cosmic filaments with respect to regions further away from the spines (e.g. \citet{Alpaslan2016_GAMAgalaxies, Chen2017_fil_gal, Malavasi2017, Laigle2018, Bonjean2020filaments, Rost2020, Welker2020_sami, Gouin2020, Winkel2021_galaxies} in observations and \citet{Kraljic2018, Kraljic2019, GaneshaiahVeena2018_CosmicBalletI, GaneshaiahVeena2021_CosmicBalletIII, Malavasi2022_spin} in simulations).\\
+In this context, it is crucial to re-evaluate the relative effect of filamentary streams on galaxy evolution in a cosmological context, that is, to take the environment in which galaxies form and evolve into account.
+A study in a cosmological context is crucial because it is now well established, both in observations and simulations, that beyond the trends with mass and local environment, galaxy properties also vary as a function of their location in the structures of the cosmic web.
+For example, galaxies located in cluster environments are more massive, form fewer stars, are redder, and their morphologies are more elliptical than those in less dense regions \citep[see e.g. the reviews of][]{Dressler1980, BoselliGavazzi2006, BoselliGavazzi2014}.
+Similar trends are found in the cores of cosmic filaments with respect to regions that lie farther away from the spines (e.g. \citet{Pandey2006, Alpaslan2016_GAMAgalaxies, Chen2017_fil_gal, Malavasi2017, Laigle2018, Bonjean2020filaments, Rost2020, Welker2020_sami, Gouin2020, Winkel2021_galaxies} in observations and \citet{Kraljic2018, Kraljic2019, GaneshaiahVeena2018_CosmicBalletI, GaneshaiahVeena2021_CosmicBalletIII, Malavasi2022_spin} in simulations).\\